- Feb 16

 What We Can Do to Mitigate the Overdose Epidemic in Chicago

-Combatting the overdose epidemic in Chicago is challenging, but there are some important approaches to mitigation that can help, including:
+Combatting the overdose epidemic in Chicago is challenging, but some important approaches to mitigation can help, including:

 Naloxone is an opioid antagonist.
-This medication is able to quickly reverse the effects of an opioid overdose.
+This medication can reverse the effects of an opioid overdose quickly.
 Administering naloxone when someone is experiencing an overdose can help a person who is struggling to breathe or has stopped breathing.
 The medication can be injected or taken as a nasal spray.

 2. Syringe Exchange and Disposal

 The negative consequences of the opioid epidemic are not limited to overdoses alone.
-Unsafe needle use, such as using shared or old needles, leads to an increased risk of HIV/AIDS and hepatitis C.
+Unsafe needle use, such as using shared or old needles, increases the risk of HIV/AIDS and hepatitis C.

 In an effort to promote safe needle usage, many states, including Illinois, have introduced syringe exchange programs.
 These programs reduce the risk of infection and offer resources for people who are trying to stop using.
 People who use a syringe service program (SSP) are five times more likely to start treatment for drug addiction.

 Medication can help you detox safely and manage cravings, while cognitive behavioral therapy can help you recognize the behaviors and patterns that lead to and trigger your drug use and addiction.
 Once you recognize those triggers, MAT can help you to make positive changes to cope with those triggers and find a way to move forward with sobriety.